ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Docs (link): Updated the README.
 ```

-Commit which provides or changes the tests:
+Commit that provides or changes the tests:

 ```
 Tests (widget): Introduced missing tests.
 Closes #5.
 ```

-An enhancement which is not backward compatible and sent by a non-core contributor.
+An improvement that is not backward compatible and sent by a non-core contributor.
 Public API was changed:

 ```
 Other (utils): Extracted the `utils.foo()` to a separate package.
 Closes #9.

 Feature (engine): Introduced the `engine.foo()` method.
 Closes #9.

-BREAKING CHANGE: The `utils.foo()` method was moved to the `engine` package.
+MAJOR BREAKING CHANGE: The `utils.foo()` method was moved to the `engine` package.
 See #9.
 ```

 For the commits shown above the changelog will look like this: